-As a small business owner, you can budget for your regular expenses — inventory, payroll, rent, etc. — as they’re fairly predictable, and accounting for them at tax time is straightforward.
+As a small business owner, you know that budgeting for regular expenses, such as inventory, payroll, and rent, and accounting for them at tax time is easy, because they’re predictable costs.
 But what about those miscellaneous expenses that pop up throughout the year?
-They’re hard to plan for, and, if you overclaim them, you might provoke a tax audit.
-Luckily, there are ways to plan for these miscellaneous business expenses so you don’t get a headache at tax time.
+If you claim them improperly, you might provoke a tax audit.
+If you don’t include them, you miss out on valuable deductions that impact your business’s bottom line.
+Plan for these miscellaneous business expenses now so you get all the breaks you deserve at tax time.

-Advertising is crucial to many businesses, so it’s good news that you can deduct ad expenses on your taxes.
-To be deductible, though, these expenses must be aimed at a Canadian market.
-No ad expenses are deductible if you’re advertising with a foreign broadcaster, but 100% of your costs with Canadian newspapers, TV, and radio are deductible.
-Magazine advertising deductions have special rules, so check with the Canada Revenue Agency to see what deductions apply in your case.
+If you advertise your business, your advertising expenses are tax-deductible miscellaneous business expenses when you aim your ads primarily at a Canadian market.
+Advertising with a foreign broadcaster doesn’t earn you deductions, but 100% of the ad dollars you spend on Canadian newspapers, TV, and radio ads are deductible.
+Magazine and periodical advertising deductions have special rules, so check with the Canada Revenue Agency (CRA) to see what deductions apply to your business.

-If your tax returns show too many entertainment expenses for your type or size of business, you’re waving a red flag that could get you audited.
-In general, you can only deduct 50% of your expenses for food, beverages and entertainment, and those expenses have to be reasonable given your circumstances.
+If your tax returns show too many meals and entertainment expenses for your type or size of business, you’re waving a red flag that could get you audited.
+In general, you can deduct only 50% of your expenses for food, beverages, and entertainment, and those expenses must be reasonable for your circumstances.
 A few exceptions exist.
-If you’re in the business of providing food and drink, for example, these rules don’t apply; you can throw up to six office parties per year and deduct all expenses, as long as all employees are invited.
+If you’re in the business of providing food and drink, for example, these rules don’t apply.
+You can throw up to six office parties a year and deduct all expenses as long as all employees are invited.
 Entertainment expenses include hospitality suites, cover charges, event tickets, and gratuities.
-Check with the CRA to learn the specifics and make sure you’re claiming and deducting these complicated miscellany properly.
+Check with the CRA for the specifics, and make sure you’re claiming and deducting these miscellaneous business expenses properly.